fillefrans/pi/README.md

 ###Not supported
 * Opera Mini
-* Android native browser has no session support, and no server bridge.
+* Android native browser has no session support, and no Web Worker.

-###Frameworks

-We don't believe in frameworks.

 ####Client Libraries